Leonard2310/NeuroAccel_ArithmPath/README.md

 #### Testbench and Verification

-A comprehensive testbench is provided to facilitate the simulation of the circuit's correct operation.
+Comprehensive Testbenches are provided to facilitate the simulation of the circuit's correct operation.
 The module declaration of the datapath, along with the inputs and outputs, is available.

 ---